skienzmatishun/rippreport/content/p/mountain-medicine/transcript.md

       THE CONFLICT
       - Harry Still was arrested on September 3, 2025, in Bay Minette for assault stemming from a skirmish with Matt Franklin, Bay Minette city councilman.
       - The Bay Minette Police filed a motion to commit Still to a mental institution; Circuit Court Judge Scott Tayor dismissed this motion.
-      - In Bay Minette municipal court, Judge Marcus McDowell found Harry Still guilty.
+      - In Bay Minette municipal court, Judge Marcus McDowell found Harry Still not guilty.
       - Still appealed and was found NOT GUILTY by jury trial in Circuit Court presided over by Judge Clark Stankowski.
       - State Senator Chris Elliott filed legislation to provide harsher punishment for attacking a local politician, citing Still’s incident as inspiration; the legislation failed.